AP® Macroeconomics Exam Format

 Although you'll see more questions from units 4 and 5, spending time on units 1 and 2 will establish the fundamental concepts used in economic studies.
 In addition to the course units, you'll be tested on three core skill categories in Section I:

-Our step-by-step guide on how to approach AP Macro Multiple-Choice Questions to help you ace this section.
+Our step-by-step guide on how to approach AP Macro Multiple-Choice Questions will help you ace this section.

 Section II: Free-Response Questions